Are Professional Facials Actually Worth Your Money?

 Advertisement

-Then there’s your relaxing facials.
-Usually at a lower price point (though in a spa, that’s not always true), these facials are more about applying a few masks and having something of a mindful experience.
-"There’s a few more massage-type facials I enjoy having," added Dr Tonks.
-"They don’t necessarily make the most visible difference to my skin but they do force me to relax and not do anything for 40 minutes, and that is a beauty treatment in itself."

 There are some places that sit between the two, price- and results-wise: national or regional chains of salons that offer facials at good prices, often with laser or microdermabrasion.
-Dr Tonks told me: "These places operate at a high volume, so it’s much safer to go to a chain like that for a laser treatment rather than a lesser-known independent clinic if price is an issue."
+"These places operate at a high volume, so it’s much safer to go to a chain like that for a laser treatment rather than a lesser-known independent clinic if price is an issue," Dr. Tonks says.

+But for the most part, if it comes down to price and you've only got $80 to spend, putting that money toward cosmeceutical-grade skin care (brands like SkinCeuticals, iS Clinicals, and SkinMedica, for example) rather than a middling facial might just be your best bet.
+At-home skin care is better than ever, so why pay to have people apply the same stuff you might have kicking around in your bathroom cabinet?
+High-end clinics will have some professional-grade products, like peels, but on the whole, a mud mask is a mud mask.

 Advertisement